 3.0 CGI Inputs

 The /ext extension mechanism is an ordinary CGI interface.
 Parameters are passed to the CGI program using environment variables.
 The following standard CGI environment variables are supported:

 Do a web search for "cgi environment variables" to find more detail about what each of the above variables mean and how they are used.
 Live listings of the values of some or all of these environment variables can be found at links like these:

 In addition to the standard CGI environment variables listed above, Fossil adds the following:

 The FOSSIL_USER string is the name of the logged-in user.
 This variable is missing or is an empty string if the user is not logged in.
-The FOSSIL_CAPABILITIES string is a list of Fossil capabilities that indicate what permissions the user has on the Fossil repository.
+The FOSSIL_CAPABILITIES string is a list of Fossil capability letters that indicate what permissions the user has on the Fossil repository.
 The FOSSIL_REPOSITORY environment variable gives the filename of the Fossil repository that is running.
 The FOSSIL_URI variable shows the prefix of the REQUEST_URI that is the Fossil CGI script, or is an empty string if Fossil is being run by some method other than CGI.

 The checklist application uses the FOSSIL_USER environment variable to determine the name of the user and the FOSSIL_CAPABILITIES variable to determine if the user is allowed to mark off changes to the checklist.
 Only users with check-in permission to the Fossil repository are allowed to mark off checklist items.
 That means that the FOSSIL_CAPABILITIES string must contain the letter "i".
 Search for "FOSSIL_CAPABILITIES" in the source listing to see how this happens.